Sony FE 16-35mm F4 G PZ Lens Review

 With this lens, Sony promises high tracking performance even at 30 fps while zooming, with tracking performance while zooming improved by approximately 2x over the version I lens.

-As expected, the Sony FE PZ 16-35mm F4 G Lens focuses fast.
+As expected, the Sony FE 16-35mm F4 G PZ Lens focuses fast.

 This lens focuses in dark environments when adequate subject contrast is available.
 My wife called it "No light" when when she was highly surprised to find me in the dark behind a cracked door.
 As usual, AF becomes slow when light levels drop.